wolkenheim/spring-kafka-avro/README.md

-# spring-kafka-avro
+# Spring Boot with Apache Kafka, Apache Avro and the Confluent Schema Registry
-Sample Setup for Spring boot with Apache Kafka and Avro
+Small sample project with a sample setup to make these components work together.

-Disclaimer: this is not a tutorial for beginners.
+Disclaimer: this is not a tutorial aimed at beginners.
 The Apache Kafka ecosystem is vast and not easy to master.
-It helped me a lot to take the courses of Stephane Maarek on Udemy to understand how it worked.
-Sorry to bear the news: free tutorials are not enough.
+It helped me a lot to take the courses of Stephane Maarek on Udemy to gain a good understanding.

 Start with a simple Spring Boot Maven application from https://start.spring.io/